If your money needs a complete overhaul, stop complaining about the situation and take control of your money.

 9. Negotiate a Lower Credit Card Rate

 Get on the phone and call one of your credit card companies and ask if you can get a loyalty rate discount.
 Ask if there are any special promotions available to reduce your rate.
 Find out if there are any balance transfer offers too.
 Are you drowning in credit card debt?
-Consider a debt consolidation loan.
+Consider consolidating your multiple credit cards into one loan.

 When I was transitioning from a job, I took advantage of every free moment I had during the day.
 On most days, I was able to knock out an article in an hour.
 Likewise, if you have a side hustle — whether it’s writing or selling items online — spend a portion of your lunch break making money.
 There are many ways you can earn extra money through a side hustle.
-Discover a side hustle right for you here.
+Discover creative side hustles that’s perfect for you.

 11. Work on Your Resume

 If your job sucks and it’s time for something new, work on your resume during your lunch break.
 You can also use this time to build or improve your LinkedIn profile or search for new job opportunities.
-Working on your resume can even lead to getting your long deserved pay raise.
+Working on your resume can even lead to getting your long deserved pay raise with another employer.

 12. Cancel an Unnecessary Service